MatiPl01/react-native-sortables/CONTRIBUTING.md

-# Contributing to React Native Sortable
+# Contributing to React Native Sortables

-Thank you for your interest in contributing to React Native Sortable!
+Thank you for your interest in contributing to React Native Sortables!
 Contributions are welcome in the following forms:

 - Reporting a bug
 - Submitting a fix